 Sufficient power will not only increase the performance and efficiency of your graphics card, but it will also increment other aspects of it.
 The first and most important effect will be on your games.
 You will experience higher graphics quality with more FPS or framerate that will help you win the game.

 Not only this, but the graphics-intensive apps you use, such as Blender, Adobe Photoshop, Wondershare Filmora, etc., will also become smoother.
-Make sure your CPU is compatible with your GPU, and you have enough RAM installed.
-It is because the graphics card always works with the help of the CPU.
+Ensure your CPU is compatible with your GPU and has enough RAM installed.
+This is because the graphics card always works with the help of the CPU.

 One Cable or Two For Powering a Graphics Card?